UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 You can find more details about SSH proxy jumps [on WikiBooks](https://en.wikibooks.org/wiki/OpenSSH%2FCookbook%2FProxies_and_Jump_Hosts#Passing_Through_One_or_More_Gateways_Using_ProxyJump).
 In particular, if you have a recent version of OpenSSH, then you can use the `ProxyJump` directive.

-If you have followed all the steps so far, your SSH configuration file should contain the following (but using your own username, and potentially BCp4 instead od BCp3):
+If you have followed all the steps so far, your SSH configuration file should contain the following (but using your own username, and potentially BCp4 instead of BCp3):

 ```
 IdentitiesOnly yes

 Host snowy
     HostName snowy.cs.bris.ac.uk
-    User ap13004
+    User ab12345
     IdentityFile ~/.ssh/uob

 Host bcp3
     HostName bluecrystalp3.bris.ac.uk
-    User ap13004
+    User ab12345
     IdentityFile ~/.ssh/uob
     ProxyCommand ssh -q -W %h:%p snowy
 ```